GreenleafLab/ArchR/README.md

 **Paired scATAC-seq and scRNA-seq Analysis**

 ArchR now supports paired scATAC-seq and scRNA-seq Analysis! <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See updates with ImportFeatureMatrix, addIterativeLSI, addCombinedDims
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-See updates with ImportFeatureMatrix, addIterativeLSI, addCombinedDims

 **Trajectory Analysis**

 ArchR now supports both monocle3 and Slingshot based trajectory analysis! <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See updates with getMonocleTrajectories, addMonocleTrajectory, addSlingShotTrajectories
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-See updates with getMonocleTrajectories, addMonocleTrajectory, addSlingShotTrajectories

 ### ArchR is currently in Beta and will be in active development through the peer review process.